martijnvandenboom/backup-website/content/blog/2025-this-version-of-boot-camp-is-not-intented-for-this-computer.md

 ---
-title: This version of boot camp is not intented for this computer
+title: This version of BootCamp is not intented for this computer
 date: 2025-04-28T16:04:39.408Z
 draft: false
 categories: